smithgeoffrey/go-coop/README.md

-# Chicken Coop Automation in Go
+# Chicken Coop Automation with Docker and Go

 ### Overview